nurhidayat86/crds-book/hyperparameter-tuning.md

 ---

 # Model Training and Hyperparameter tuning
 Model training is the process of learning the model coefficients by iteratively adjusts the parameters to better fit the model to the data.
-This fit is assessed by how well the predicted probabilities match the actual outcomes in the training data.
+As explained in [Understanding Logistic Regression](logistic-regression-modelling.md), this fit is assessed by how well the predicted probabilities match the actual outcomes in the training data.
 Metrics like the log-loss or cross-entropy loss are commonly used to quantify the model's accuracy during training, where lower values indicate a better fit.

 Hyperparameter tuning is the process of optimizing the parameters of a machine learning (ML) model that are not learned from the training data but set before the training process begins.
 It involves fine-tuning the model to achieve the best possible performance.
 Hyperparameter tuning is applicable to most ML models, including logistic regression.
 In complex ensemble models like bagging trees or gradient-boosted trees, the number of hyperparameters available for tuning can be large, necessitating advanced optimization techniques such as Bayesian optimization or random search to make the process efficient.